 Checks whether or not a viewInfo object is contained in the view cache under the specified key.

-Detaches all event handlers from the specified event.
+Detaches all event handlers from a single event.

-Detaches a particular event handler from the specified event.
+Detaches a particular event handler from a single event.

 Removes a viewInfo object from the cache by the specified key.